Ridvan101/FileManager/README.md

 # File Manager

-Command Prompt File Manager for Standard Files and Folders Manipulation
+File Manager is an application which runs in Command Prompt and is used for standard manipulation of files and folders in File System.

 ## Getting Started